nabs2011/nabs2011.github.io/_pages/about.md

 ---
 title: Hey there, I'm nabs
 subtitle: Welcome to my wiki!
 I work in product with a love for data.
-I write about all the wild and wonderful things that appear in my brain regularly enough to encourage me to jot them down (so to speak).
+I write about all the wild and wonderful things that appear in my brain regularly enough to encourage me to jot them down.
 I love finding patterns and extrapolating on them and I'm passionate about the power of education.
 featured_image: /images/demo/demo-landscape.jpg
 ---